BraedonPod/dashboard/README.md

 This is a little project that display information about earthquakes and covid cases worldwide.

+# To Do
+- [ ] Add more earthquake information
+- [ ] Add list/ stacked graph of cases per country going from most to least covid
+- [ ] Finish Home page
+- [ ] Finish About page
+- [ ] Finish Contact page
+- [ ] Add Latlong coords to map

 ## Available Scripts

 In the project directory, you can run: